Anthony-T-N/Angry_Window/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/Anthony-T-N/Angry_Window)

 # Angry_Window
-A fun project involving the extensive use of the Tkinter module to create a small window that performs various actions.
+A fun project involving the extensive use of the Tkinter module to create a small window that performs various random actions/functions.

-Features
+Functions
 -
+- Moving to the center of the screen

 Usage
 -